Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Theoretical Justification

+To address these issues, PRODIGY adds a scaled version of the projected noisy latent to $z_{t-1}$, such that the projected latent can be given more preference at the final denoising steps.
+However, due to the direct modification of $z_{t-1}$, PRODIGY still provides lower sample quality and diversity when compared against \projectabbr, as shown in Section \ref{sec:experiments}.

+The original DDIM update step results in sampling from an unconditional distribution, whereas updating with $\zohatprojzt$ can be viewed as sampling conditioned on the specified constraints. \cite{rout2024rbmodulationtrainingfreepersonalizationdiffusion} has employed similar algorithms for image personalization.
+Note that \projectabbr\ breaks consistency as $z_t$ is no longer equal to $\sqrtalphabar \zohatprojzt + \sqrtoneminusalphabar \denoiser(z_t,t)$ due to the projection step.
+To understand the effect of this inconsistency, we implemented a variant of \projectabbr\ called \textbf{\projectabbr\ with noise correction}, where we update the noise estimate to ensure consistency.
+The adverse effects of the consistency update are shown through poor sample quality metrics in Table \ref{tab:consistency} (check Appendix \ref{sec:consistency_analysis}).
+We hypothesize that updating both $\zohatzt$ through projection, and $\hat{\epsilon}$ for consistency, can push $z_{t-1}$ off the noise manifold for the step $t-1$, resulting in poor denoising, and thereby affecting the sample quality.

-\subsection{Theoretical Justification}
+\section{Theoretical Justification}

-Now, we provide a detailed analysis of the effect of modifying the traditional DDIM sampling process with \projectabbr.
+Now, we provide a detailed analysis of the effect of modifying the DDIM sampling process with \projectabbr.
 For ease of explanation, we consider $z \in \proofdomain$.
-We indicate the identity matrix in $\mathbb{R}^{n \times n}$ as $\proofdomaini$.
-First, we describe the exact distribution from which the samples are generated.
-For this, we make the following assumption.
+Let $\proofdomaini$ denote the identity matrix in $\mathbb{R}^{n \times n}$.
+First, we describe the distribution from which the samples are generated under the following assumption.